 A method of dispute resolution that decides the legal rights of specific persons in order to settle or determine a dispute.
 Unlike mediation, adjudicative proceedings (i.e., litigation, arbitration, or mediation-arbitration) relinquish control of the legal process to a third party neutral who then determines the rights and obligations of the parties involved.

 - Arbitration vs Mediation: Undecided on Your Dispute Resolution Process?
 Combine Mediation and Arbitration with Med-Arb

 - Employee Grievances: Most Legal Disputes are Resolved in Litigation or Arbitration?

 - How Does Mediation Work in a Lawsuit?
 Negotiation Research Sheds Light on Mediated Agreements and Negotiated Settlements

-- How Does Mediation Work?
+- What is Conflict Resolution, and How Does It Work?

 - What are the Three Basic Types of Dispute Resolution?
 What to Know About Mediation, Arbitration, and Litigation